deepomicslab/Ambigram_paper/README.md

 ## Introduction
 [![DOI](https://zenodo.org/badge/428970777.svg)](https://zenodo.org/badge/latestdoi/428970777)

-This is a repository for experiments on Ambigram.
-Here, we aim to benchmark the efficacy of Ambigram to decipher various BFB events on Illumina pair-end (PE) reads, Oxford Nanopore (ONT) long reads, Pacific Biosciences (PB) long reads, 10x Genomics linked-reads with varying tumor purity and sequencing depth.
+This is a repository for experiments on the Nature Communication paper [Deciphering complex breakage-fusion-bridge genome rearrangements with Ambigram](https://doi.org/10.1038/s41467-023-41259-w).
+Here, we aim to benchmark the efficacy of Ambigram to decipher various BFB events on Illumina pair-end (PE) reads, Oxford Nanopore (ONT) long reads, Pacific Biosciences (PB) long reads, 10x Genomics linked reads with varying tumor purity and sequencing depth.

 ## Steps of in silico experiments

-1. Benchmark based on simulated data: we simulated 4 sets of data to test the efficacy of Ambigram to decipher different BFB paths, including fold-back inversions, deletions and translocations.
+1. Benchmark based on simulated data: We simulated 4 sets of data to test the efficacy of Ambigram in deciphering different BFB paths, including fold-back inversions, deletions, and translocations.
 1. Construct a BFB path from a set of test data (sv and seg files) with Ambigram.
 1. Generate a BFB fasta file (base sequence) with reference to hg38.fa.
 1. Simulate sequencing reads on the BFB fasta with different simulators for PE, PB, ONT, and 10x, respectively.